thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 // ...
 ```

-In our [client-side component](https://github.com/vercel/next.js/tree/canary/examples/with-stripe-typescript/components/CheckoutForm.tsx#L23-L44), we then use the CheckoutSession id to redirect to the Stripe hosted page:
+In your [client-side component](https://github.com/vercel/next.js/tree/canary/examples/with-stripe-typescript/components/CheckoutForm.tsx#L23-L44), use the CheckoutSession id to redirect to the Stripe hosted page:

 ```tsx
 // Partial of ./components/CheckoutForm.tsx